sahilsinha240/Portfolio/content/pages/dashboard.md

             textAlign: left
       - type: FeaturedItem
         title: Product Sale Dashboard
-        text: >+
+        text: >
-          In this Tableau Dashboard, I learned the Tableau and visualized product sales by creating this Tableau dashboard.
+          The Tableau Dashboard was a great learning experience for me.
+I got to understand the basics of Tableau and its visualizations, and also got to apply it practically by creating this Tableau dashboard.
+It was a real eye-opener to visualize the sales data and understand the pattern of the sales over time.
+Overall, it was a great learning experience and I am now confident in my proficiency in using Tableau.
         actions:
           - type: Button
             label: Github